-I’m getting married in 2014 to my fiancé of five years.
+I'm getting married to my fiancé of five years.
 We have two children together, and I am pregnant with our third child.
 Even though we are not married, I have traveled with him since he has been in the Air Force and lived on the economy.

 I want to have a large wedding and invite all of our family and friends to celebrate our love and the start of our new life together.
 My dilemma is that my parents have a problem with this.
 They don't feel that I should have a wedding or that I am deserving of a wedding.

 They believe I have "put the cart before the horse" and I should just tie the knot.
 This isn't what I want to do.
 I have always wanted to have a wedding.
 I want my father to walk me down the aisle and give me away to my husband.

 They are acting like I should be punished because I didn't follow their beliefs and values.

 My mother started asking me about the purity ring that was given to me when I was 15.
 (That's when you have a ceremony promising that you will stay a virgin until you are married.)
 I was 15, for goodness sake.
 You can't make any promises when you are 15 years old.